Sudan to evacuate diplomats as fighting shatters fragile Eid truce

-The military said on Saturday that army chief Gen. Abdel Fattah al Burhan had spoken to leaders of various countries requesting safe evacuations of their citizens and diplomats from Sudan, which has been roiled by bloody fighting for the past week.
+The military said army chief Gen. Abdel Fattah al Burhan had spoken to leaders of various countries requesting safe evacuations of their citizens and diplomats from Sudan, which has been roiled by bloody fighting for the past week.

 Countries have struggled to repatriate their citizens amid deadly clashes that have killed over 400 people so far.